dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 aspirate init
 ```

-Aspirate leads you through the process of setting these values.
-They are persisted in an _aspirate.json_ file.
+Aspirate leads you through the process of setting these values and persists them in an _aspirate.json_ file.

 ## Create manifests